 - 1. Approve credit courses numbered less than 300. - 2.
 Approve credit programs. - 3.
-Review/oversight for non-credit courses and programs. - 4.
-Review/oversight for credit courses numbered greater than 300 (the Committee will coordinate review and oversight of credit courses greater than 300 with the vice president for communications and external affairs, whose purview includes Community Education where these courses are offered.) - 5.
+Review/oversight for credit courses numbered greater than 300 (the Committee will coordinate review and oversight of credit courses greater than 300 with the vice president for communications and external affairs, whose purview includes Community Education where these courses are offered.) - 4.
 Provide faculty oversight of General Learning Outcomes goals and assessment: - a.
 Review and evaluate the General Learning Outcomes. - b.
 Determine which courses continue to qualify as General Education courses. - c.
-Review the processes and results of the General Learning Outcomes assessment and recommend actions for improving General Education. - 6.
+Review the processes and results of the General Learning Outcomes assessment and recommend actions for improving General Education. - 5.
 Provide faculty oversight of transfer degree goals and assessment (including review of the processes and results of assessments, as well as recommend actions for improving transfer degrees.)